tompollard/phd_thesis_markdown/README.md

 There are some minor annoyances:
 - if you haven't worked with Markdown before then you'll find yourself referring to the style-guide fairly often at first.
 - it isn't possible to add a short caption to figures and tables.
 This means that /listoftables and /listoffigures include the long-caption, which probably isn't what you want.
 If you want to include the list of tables and list of figures, then you have to write them manually.
-- all of the style documents in this framework could be improved.
-The PDF output is acceptable as it is, but HTML and Word need work if you plan to use these formats.
+- the style documents in this framework could be improved.
+The PDF and HTML (thanks [@ArcoMul](https://github.com/ArcoMul)) outputs are acceptable, but ~~HTML and~~ Word needs work if you plan to output to this format.
 - ... if there are more, please add them here.

 ## How is the template organised?